Cindy and Barrett with RV in Montrose

 The best for you will be the one that gives you the space and amenities you believe you require while living on the road while also fitting your budget.

+I’m partial to fifth wheels because of their robust build, layout, and space.
 But for some people, they will be too big.
 Or maybe you don’t want a truck.
-Perhaps you’d rather have a motorhome and then tow a smaller, more affordable car with better gas mileage.
+Perhaps you’d rather have a motorhome and tow a smaller, more affordable car with better gas mileage.
+You can read more about how to buy the right RV for the RV lifestyle you want here.

 A row of different types of RVs